-Over the years I’ve been fortunate enough to have some great mentors.
+Over the years I have been fortunate enough to have great mentors.

-All of who in my eyes have earned a badge of greatness for their own unique talents and view points.
+All of who have in my eyes have earned a badge of greatness for their own unique talents and viewpoints.

 One big mistake I can almost guarantee we’ve all been guilty of is taking on too much!

 We want to be the best and naturally, want to take on every task at once, whether that be making a beat, mixing, or mastering, it doesn’t matter exactly what you do but you can’t deny you’ve probably landed yourself in this position more than once.